KiranPatkari3/ecommerce/README.md

 # E-Commerce Backend Project

-Final Project Assignment - This repository contains the complete final project code and documentation.

 ##  Description

 This project is a backend system for an e-commerce platform developed using Spring Boot.
 It includes user authentication, product management, cart management, order processing, and payment integration.